First Course FAQs

 What is "Math 9" (Precalculus)?

-Math 9, Precalculus, is a course designed to review algebra and trigonometry topics for those who must take Calculus I (either Math 11 or Math 30), and are not well-enough prepared.
+Math 9, Precalculus, is a course designed to review algebra and trigonometry topics for those who must take Calculus I (either Math 11, Math 30, or Math 35), and are not well-enough prepared.
 The topics covered are normally part of a high school mathematics curriculum.
 The expectation is that most students will not need to take Precalculus, since they are well-enough prepared, mathematically, to study the technical major they have chosen (i.e., engineering, business, or science).
 Precalculus is not intended for anyone other than Engineering, Science, Economics, or Business majors, and does not fulfill any University requirement.

 Students placed in Math 9 (because of their CRE score) should discuss their situation with an advisor in their chosen major (or a faculty member in the Department of Mathematics and Computer Science).
 Students may have difficulties with elementary algebra for many reasons.
 Advisors can help students experiencing certain problems with mathematics discern whether a technical major is a realistic choice for their college career.